CodeChefMUST/Algorithms/Contribution guidelines.md

     * Sample Outputs
     * Time Complexity
     * Space Complexity
+* You need not write any `main` function
+* Don't forget to mention your username as the author

-6. Update algo.md file in present in the language folder for every algorithm.
+6. Update algo.md file in present in the language folder for every algorithm, if required.
-7. Create a pull request and mention the issue number.
+7. Create a pull request and mention the issue number, also, give edit access to collaborators and maintainers.
-8. Wait for it to be get reviewed and approved by maintainers
+8. Wait for it to be get reviewed and approved by maintainers.

 ### **Note**